Monday, 17 August 2020

 Height: 57.80 centimetres (max.)
 Width: 61 centimetres.

-All the above photographs lifted from the British Museum Website.
+All the above photographs of the BM bust have been lifted from the British Museum Website.

 No comments: